ChenChengKuan/NeuralStoryTeller-tf/storyteller/README.md

 ```
 To speed up the training, current work will first encode all passages into skipthought embedding and store it as `TRAIN_DATA_PATH/stv_text_code.tfrecord`

 Note: the current approach consumes large amount of disk memory.
 To overcome this problem, computing skipthought embedding during training is a possible solution.
 However, this will slow down the training process.
+Some cache mechanism might help to solve this problem.

 ### Step 2 Train decoder
 Set storyteller_training_config = number of training data in stv_text_code.tfrecord Then run: